 - We incorporate fallow periods to “rest” the soil.

-- We conduct regular soil analysis…all under the watchful eye of a farmer with an advanced degree in soil science.
+- We conduct regular soil analysis…all under the watchful eye of a Director of Regenerative Agriculture.
 This analysis measures soil health as defined by nutrient, organic matter, and biological life levels.

 - We are Certified Organic by the USDA.
 This is an important designation for us as it provides third-party objectivity and transparency.